Iraq and weapons of mass destruction: Program development 1960s–1980s

-Baghdad Nuclear Research Facility – 10 March 1991.
-The Tuwaitha Nuclear Research Center, Baghdad, Post-strike.

 1959 – August 17 USSR and Iraq signed an agreement for the USSR to build a nuclear power plant and established a nuclear program as part of their mutual understanding.

 1968 – a Soviet supplied IRT-2000 research reactor together with a number of other facilities that could be used for radioisotope production was built close to Baghdad.

 1975 – Saddam Hussein arrived in Moscow and asked about building an advanced model of an atomic power station.
 Moscow would approve only if the station was regulated by the International Atomic Energy Agency, but Iraq refused.
 However, an agreement of co-operation was signed on April 15, which superseded the one of 1959.

 After 6 months France agreed to sell 72 kg of 93% uranium and built a nuclear power plant without IAEA control at a price of $3 billion.

-In the early 1970s, Saddam Hussein ordered the creation of a clandestine nuclear weapons program.
-Iraq's weapons of mass destruction programs were assisted by a wide variety of firms and governments in the 1970s and 1980s.
+Iraq began a clandestine nuclear weapons program under President Saddam Hussain's directives in late 1969.
+Iraq's weapons of mass destruction programs were assisted by a wide variety of foreign firms and governments in the 1970s and 1980s.
 As part of Project 922, Iraq built chemical weapons facilities such as laboratories, bunkers, an administrative building, and first production buildings in the early 1980s under the cover of a pesticide plant.
 German firms sent 1,027 tons of precursors of mustard gas, sarin, tabun, and tear gasses in all.
 This work allowed Iraq to produce 150 tons of mustard agent and 60 tons of Tabun in 1983 and 1984 respectively, continuing throughout the decade.
 Five other German firms supplied equipment to manufacture botulin toxin and mycotoxin for germ warfare.
 In 1988, German engineers presented centrifuge data that helped Iraq expand its nuclear weapons program.
 Laboratory equipment and other information was provided, involving many German engineers.
 All told, 52% of Iraq's international chemical weapon equipment was of German origin.
 The State Establishment for Pesticide Production (SEPP) ordered culture media and incubators from Germany's Water Engineering Trading.

 Iraq used an overlooked method, electromagnetic separation (calutrons), to enrich uranium.
 Its interest in electromagnetic separation started sometime in 1971.
 Iraq chose to develop the electromagnetic process over more modern, economic, and efficient methods of enrichment because calutrons were easier to build, with fewer technical challenges, and the components required to build them were not subject to export controls.